exbibyte/enhance/README.md

 Various service module types have been created and several sample implementation on top of these are being tested.
 Recent development have been focusing on the rendering service, synchronous and asynchronous signaling for task processing and internal messaging.

-Current development will be using OpenGL as the rendering backend and targeted for Linux.

 --------------------------------------------

 ## License: